AtomLinter/linter-scss-lint/README.md

   # Run `scss-lint -h` to see available options.
   'additionalArguments': null

+  # Optionally disable `scss-lint` if you don't have an ``.scss-lint.yml` in
+  # your project directory
+  'disableWhenNoConfigFileInPath': false

   # The `scss-lint` path.
 Run `which scss-lint` to find this path.
   'executablePath': null
 ```

 ### Config file
 Linter will start looking for `.scss-lint.yml` file in the same directory as the file that's being linted.
-If not found, it will move one level up the directory tree all the way up to the filesystem root.
+If not found, it will move one level up the directory tree all the way up to the filesystem root (If you enabled `disableWhenNoConfigFileInPath`, then it will not search further).

 ### Using `rvm`